 Case Study 1: Jack and Amara

-Jack struggled with Amara’s family obligations, initially seeing her financial support as a burden.
-Through therapy, he learned the cultural importance of this practice and embraced it, which strengthened their bond.
+Initially, Jack had trouble with Amara’s family obligations, and he treated Amara’s financial contributions as a burden.
+Through therapy, Jack recognized the significance of this practice, and he adopted it, which consolidated their union.

 Case Study 2: Mark and Pim